ajferrara/Telling-Stories-with-Data/final_project_part2_aferrara.md

 <img src="range_options4.PNG"/>

-##  There are several options for recharging the battery, but most drivers prefer charging while they sleep
+##  There are several options for recharging the battery, but most drivers prefer charging while they sleep.
+## As one viewer said, "Getting gas is inconvenient"

 <img src="charging locations2.PNG" width="800"/>